-- a) Allow country residential development in specific locations within the rural development areas identified on Figure 20 Land Use Map, where it will not adversely impact the badlands landscape, is compatible with surrounding uses, and either has adequate soil capacity for proper sewage disposal or is connected to municipal servicing. - b) Large concentrations of large country residential lots should be discouraged. - c) Support the development of private recreation, such as golf courses, ranches, and other uses in rural development areas provided that: - i.
+- a) Allow country residential development in specific locations within the rural development areas identified on Figure 19 Land Use Map, where it will not adversely impact the badlands landscape, is compatible with surrounding uses, and either has adequate soil capacity for proper sewage disposal or is connected to municipal servicing. - b) Large concentrations of large country residential lots should be discouraged. - c) Support the development of private recreation, such as golf courses, ranches, and other uses in rural development areas provided that: - i.
 The intensity and scale of development is appropriate for the site; - ii.
 Uses are sensitive to the natural landscape on and adjacent to the site; and - iii.
-Potential impacts on the environment, cultural and historic resources, and adjacent uses can be mitigated - appropriately, including the functionality of adjacent wildlife corridors or habitat patches,
+Potential impacts on the environment and adjacent uses can be mitigated appropriately, including the functionality of adjacent wildlife corridors or habitat patches,

-9.6.2 AGRICULTURE
+9.5.2 AGRICULTURE